shsagir/play-area-sync/docs/domains.md

 ### Forwarding other domains within your App

 You might also do the forwarding programmtically within your App.
 The most common approach here is to work with `.htaccess` rules to redirect all requests to that other domain.
 You register each domain within the fortrabbit Dahboard and then catch all the requests in the App.

-Following an example, which always redirects to a domain `www.some-domain.tld`
+Following an example, which always redirects to a domain `www.some-domain.tld`:

 ```plain
 RewriteCond %{HTTP_HOST} !^www\.some-domain\.tld [NC]
 RewriteRule (.*) https://www.some-domain.tld/$1 [R=301,L]
 ```

+This example is generic.
+Please check your framework or CMS for plugins or configurations.

 - - -